 While society today is working on ways to enhance the quality of our environment and reduce the underlying causes, scientists still believe the air we breathe is becoming more dangerous every year and our lungs more susceptible to damage.

-This is a sure sign that more Respiratory Therapists will be needed as patients conditions worsen as the years go by.
+This is a sure sign that more Respiratory Therapists will be needed as patient conditions continue to worsen as the years go by.

-With healthcare programs in place, finding affordable solutions to medical problems has never been easier.
-This includes none other than, Respiratory Therapy.
+With many new healthcare programs in place, finding affordable solutions to medical problems has never been easier.
+This includes none other than, Respiratory Care.

 A big part of the reason Respiratory Therapy is growing at such a rate today is

-Previously, Respiratory Therapy was much less affordable and accessible to portions of the population.
-Many people were simply not covered for the ongoing treatments and check-ups.
-Even if it was the best option for care, it simply wasn’t in the cards for a lot of people.
+Previously, Respiratory Care was much less affordable and accessible to portions of the population.
+Many people were simply not covered for the ongoing treatments and check-ups — even if it was the best option for care.

-But now, medical insurance is widely available, and a good portion of those people who couldn’t afford it now have immediate access.
-You guessed it; this means more Respiratory Therapists will be needed to provide care for this influx of patients.
+But now, medical health insurance is more widely available, and a good portion of those people who couldn’t afford it now have immediate access.
+You guessed it — this means more Respiratory Therapists will be needed to provide care for this new influx of patients.